joeljorly/GRIP_Extra_Task_1/README.md

 Hi everyone,
 This is an extra task from the Web and Mobile Development domain.

-I have completed this as a part of my ongoing Data Science and Business Analytics Internship at The Sparks Foundation.

 Task : Creation of a Basic Banking System

 Problem Statement: